Frequently Asked Questions

 Great question - there is a BIG difference.

-Our meals are all freeze-dried.
+Our meals are 100% freeze-dried.
 Freeze-drying removes moisture through sublimation, NOT evaporation.
 The food is frozen at very low temperatures in a vacuum chamber, and the frozen water turns to vapour without going through the liquid phase.
 The food maintains its shape like it’s frozen in time, and the moisture is removed.
-Our meals also rehydrate much more quickly (5 mins) because of their light and airy texture when dry, and they return to their original texture when prepared.
+Our meals also rehydrate much more quickly (5 mins) because the food maintains its structure and just sucks up the water, and they return to their original texture when prepared.
 Freeze-drying also maintains the vast majority of nutrients and vitamins, and can achieve a lower moisture content which makes it more lightweight.

 In contrast, dehydration involves applying heat and steady airflow to evaporate the water.
-The food shrinks and becomes hard and tough, and can be chewy after rehydration.
+The food shrinks and can become hard and tough, and can be chewy after rehydration.
 Rehydration also takes much longer (10-30 mins), and the heat used in the process creates a greater loss of nutrients.